learningtitans/isbi2017-part3/README.md

 ## Cloning this repository

-We're assuming that you'll use the commands below to clone this repository.
+I'm assuming that you'll use the commands below to clone this repository.
 If you use a different path than ~/isbi2017-part3, adapt the instructions that follow as needed.

 ```bash
 cd ~/